Microsoft launches promising tablet, risks remain

 Microsoft excited industry watchers with the look of its new machines, but said little about content.

-The company made no mention of its Xbox game and video console, which Microsoft is trying to make the centre of its entertainment offerings.
+The company made no mention of its Xbox game and video console, which Microsoft is trying to make the center of its entertainment offerings.

 "This is a great opportunity to leverage what is clearly a very loyal and established installed base and begin to migrate those consumers over to other Microsoft hardware devices while still keeping them within the Xbox live ecosystem," said Jesse Divnich, consultant and analyst at research firm EEDAR.